The 20 Best Keratoconus Doctors Near Me in Washington, US

 Offers Telehealth

-Ted Zollman is an Ophthalmologist in Seattle, Washington.
+Ted Zollman is an Ophthalmologist practicing medicine in Seattle, Washington.
 Dr. Zollman is rated as an Experienced provider by MediFind in the treatment of Keratoconus.
-His top areas of expertise are Cataract, Meibomianitis, Eyelid Bump, and Chalazion.
+He is also highly rated in 22 other conditions, according to our data.
+His clinical expertise encompasses Cataract, Meibomianitis, Eyelid Bump, and Chalazion.
 Dr. Zollman is currently accepting new patients.

 Experienced in Keratoconus